-- Make sure your operation still has at least a 2-week supply of drinking water as well as dry and canned food. - Provide a storage container for potable water and label it as potable-for human consumption-as distinct from water for agricultural use.
-Washing lines require potable water, and if county or city water is the primary source of water for a packing shed, be sure to have water on hand in case municipal water becomes unavailable. - Secure cash reserves for purchasing supplies after the hurricane.
-In widespread power outages, credit and debit cards will not work, and many vendors do not accept checks.
+- Washing lines require potable water.
+If county/city water is the primary source of water for a packing shed, be sure to have water on hand in case municipal water becomes unavailable. - Make sure your operation still has at least a 2-week supply of drinking water as well as dry and canned food. - Have enough cash on hand for purchasing supplies after the hurricane.
+Electricity may be out in many areas, so electronic transactions (e.g., credit and debit cards) may not be possible, and many vendors do not accept checks.

-- Ensure that important documents are in a safe, dry place and that duplicates are in alternative locations offsite. - Document the status of the crop and yield potential in each field, to aid with post-hurricane claims.
-Take pictures, record crop maturity, and record ear and kernel counts.
+- Ensure that important documents are in a safe, dry place and that duplicates are in alternative locations offsite. - Document the condition of your facilities and your crop.
+Take photographs and video (where helpful), record crop maturity, and estimate yield, as this will aid with insurance claims and disaster recovery assistance.
 If the crops are damaged or lost, these records will help with the damage assessment and post-hurricane claims.
-Check with your local Extension office or crop advisor on the best way to calculate a yield estimate for your crop.
-Harvesting at least part of the crop from known acreage will assist with estimating total crop yield and document potential crop losses due to the hurricane. - Document grain currently in storage.
-Estimate amounts or use computer records or yield maps to quantify harvested grain for insurance purposes in the event that bins are damaged or destroyed. - If you have insurance through FEMA's National Flood Insurance Program, your policy may cover up to \$1,000 in loss-avoidance measures such as installing sandbags and water pumps to protect insured property.
+Check with your local Extension office or crop advisor on the best way to calculate a yield estimate for your crop. - If you have insurance through FEMA's National Flood Insurance Program, your policy may cover up to \$1,000 in loss-avoidance measures such as installing sandbags and water pumps to protect insured property.
 Check with your insurance provider to confirm.
 Keep copies of all receipts and a record of the time spent performing the work and submit these documents to your insurance adjuster when you file a claim to be reimbursed.